supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex1_Connect_Services.md

 ### Task 4: Connect the Microsoft Defender for Cloud connector

 In this task, you will connect the Microsoft Defender for Cloud connector.

 1. In the Data Connectors page, click on content hub and search for **Microsoft Defender for Cloud** and select and install it

 1. From the Data Connectors tab, search for the **Microsoft Defender for Cloud** connector and select it from the list.

     >**Note:** The Microsoft Defender for Cloud solution installs the Subscription-based Microsoft Defender for Cloud (Legacy) Data connector, the Tenant-based Microsoft Defender for Cloud (Preview) Data connector, and an Analytics rule.

 1. Select the **Subscription-based Microsoft Defender for Cloud (Legacy)** Data connector, and select the **Open connector page** on the connector information blade.

 1. In the **Configuration** area, under Subscription, select the checkbox for the available subscription and slide the **Status** option to the right to indicate **Connected**.

 1. The **Status** should be now **Connected** and **"Bi-directional sync"** should be **Enabled**.

-### Task 5: Connect the Microsoft Defender for Cloud Apps connector

-In this task, you will connect the Microsoft Defender for Cloud Apps connector.

-1. From the Data Connectors Tab, search for the **Microsoft Defender XDR** connector and select it from the list.

-   >**Note:** The **Microsoft Defender XDR** connector must be installed from the list even if its available in the connector list.

-1. Select the **Open connector page** on the connector information blade.

-1. From the Configuration area select **Connect Incident and Alerts**.

-1. Under **Connect Events**, select the **Name** checkbox to select all the checkboxes for **Microsoft Defender for Endpoint**.

-1. Repeat the same for **Microsoft Defender for Office 365**

-1. Scroll to the bottom of the page and select **Apply Changes**.

-   >**Note:** If you see **No Permission** under **Connect incidents & alerts** that means **License** and Permissions is not reflected on the Odl_user. it will take 1-2 hours to reflect the license on the ODL user, meanwhile, you can perform the next task, exercise 2 and exercise 3.
-After 1-2 hrs come back and refresh the page to re-perform task 5 again.

-### Task 6: Connect the Azure Activity connector
+### Task 5: Connect the Azure Activity connector

 In this task, you will connect the Azure Activity connector.
 1. In the Data Connectors page, click on content hub search for **Azure Activity**, and select and install it